• Skip to primary navigation

 Control the featured image when you Add feed to import RSS feeds into WordPress

 If you’re unable to pull images from your RSS feed, you might need to force full content, which you can enable in the Feed to Post – General settings.
-This requires the Full Text RSS Feeds add-on, which is available as part of the WP RSS Aggregator plugin Pro plan.
+This requires the Full-Text RSS Feeds add-on, available as part of the WP RSS Aggregator plugin Pro plan.

 Turn RSS Feeds into WordPress Posts